clux/statesoftheworld/README.md

 1. Rhyming MUST maintain the rhyming rules implicitly defined in the original song.
 2. Song MUST fit original melody (though we may add extra verses)
-3. Pronunciation of states SHOULD be correct
+3. State names SHOULD conform to the first suggestion on English wikipedia
+4. State names SHOULD be aligned in the song such that emphasis occur on correct parts of it.
-4. SHOULD only use states from [UN Member states or observer states](http://en.wikipedia.org/wiki/List_of_sovereign_states) (i.e. not the second list therein)
+5. MUST only use states from [UN Member states or observer states](http://en.wikipedia.org/wiki/List_of_sovereign_states) (i.e. not the second list therein), and MUST use ALL these states.

 ## Result
 **[CURRENT VERSION IS AVAILABLE HERE](2013.txt)**

-All states from the list are included, and no miscellaneous sentences were needed to make it work.
-The fast end list have been elongated slightly to fit (despite adding an extra verse), and some multi island names have been shortened slightly to get a nicer flow (most of this is documented in `test.js`).
+It needed an extra verse and a slightly elongated fast end list, and some multi island names have been shortened slightly to get a nicer flow (documented in `test.js`).

 ## Updates
 This song is obviously never going to be correct for long with how the world is evolving.
 So feel free to raise issues when new states appear/disappear etc and maybe we can keep it up.